 Combine the lentils, water, and onions in a sauce pan and bring it to a boil.
 Then reduce the heat until the water is at a low simmer.
 The water should be moving, but not too much.
 I love these tips on cooking lentils from The Kitchn.

 Cook the lentils until the moisture is all cooked out.
 In fact, the trick to improved texture in your lentil burgers is reduced moisture from the ingredients.
 To achieve this, when the lentils are done, I will remove the lid and leave the saucepan on the stove for a few minutes to let it “burn off ” some steam (aka moisture).

 The rest of the steps involve a food processor.
 It makes creating the batter for these patties nice and easy.

 I also use a special ingredient, mushroom bouillon.
 Now, if you don’t have mushroom bouillon handy, you can substitute vegetable bouillon, just be sure to taste the batter to see if the flavor is right.

 Finally, I provide two different processes for making the patties: skillet and baked.

-If you asked me which process I prefer, I would probably respond “skillet” because I like the crispy edge it produces.
-That said, I could go for either one if they’re sitting in front of me!
+If you asked me which process I prefer, I would probably respond “skillet” because I like the fried, crispy edge it produces.
+That said, I could go for baked lentil patties any day of the week!

 Also, as a side note, you can make this recipe into Lentil Meatballs too!